apache/tvm/topi/README.md

 # TVM Operator Inventory

 topi is the operator collection library for TVM intended at sharing the effort of crafting and optimizing tvm generated kernels.
-The goal
+The goal:

 - Provide sugars for operator declaration
 - Give common primitives for fused op creation.